mdehling/dumoulin-multi-style-transfer/README.md

 network could be shared between different styles, and it is sufficient to learn a different set of normalization parameters for each style.
-To allow for this, they proposed to replace each batch or instance normalization layer by their new conditional instance normalization layer which learns `N` sets of instance normalization parameters and takes an `N`-dimensional style vector as a second input to select which (linear combination of) parameters to use.
+To allow for this, they proposed to replace each batch or instance normalization layer by their new conditional instance normalization layer which learns $N$ sets of instance normalization parameters and takes an $N$-dimensional style vector as a second input to select which (linear combination of) parameters to use.
 For more details, see the 'Network Architecture' section below.